George S. Smith

-Major George Sylvester Smith (January 31, 1907 – December 25, 1986) was an American politician who served as a Democratic mayor of Easton, Pennsylvania for two terms between 1960 and 1968.
-He also served on the Easton City Council from 1975 until his death in 1986 at the age of 79.
+George Sylvester Smith (January 31, 1907 – December 25, 1986) was an American politician who was a Democratic mayor of Easton, Pennsylvania for two terms between 1960 and 1968.
+He was also on the Easton City Council from 1975 until his death in 1986 at the age of 79.

 Early life

 An Easton native, Smith was born to Bernard and Catherine "Katie" (née Tobin) Smith.
 He graduated from the Easton High school in 1924 and from Muhlenberg College in 1928.
 He later obtained a medical degree from the University of Pennsylvania.

 Career

 Physician

 Smith opened a medical practice in Easton in 1933.
 During World War II Smith served as a Major in the United States Army Medical Corps.
 He would operate his medical practice until his retirement in 1960 when he was elected mayor.

 Mayor of Easton

 First elected in 1960, mayor Smith was the last mayor of Easton under its weak mayor system.
 This meant that the office was mostly ceremonial, the mayor having no ability to vote in council meetings or participate in local government.
 He would go on to win re-election in 1964 and would decline to run for a third term despite there being no term limits for the office.